How to Spot Fake Pokémon Cards (Fast!)

 We’ve circled three critical errors on the fake card.
 As you can see, the Pokémon’s name is incorrect, there is a grammatical error in the attack description, and the rule box on the lower right is missing the background effect.
 In addition to these, there are multiple more errors on the card.

 It is, however, not a bad fake.
 The biggest tell is the incorrect name of the Pokémon.
 Other than that, the card could be passed off as authentic at a glance.
-These types of fakes often make their way into children’s collections, as they do not yet know how to look for these smaller details such as typos and grammatical errors.
+These types of fakes often make their way into children’s collections, as they do not yet know how to look for smaller details such as typos and grammatical errors.

 A fake Lapres V (left) compared to the authentic copy (right).

-“Lapras” is not outlined in white, the star graphic is dim, the copyright is in the wrong position, and does not include “Pokémon/ Nintendo/ Creatures/ GAME FREAK”.
+“Lapras” is not outlined in white, the star graphic is dim, the copyright is in the wrong position, and it does not include “Pokémon/ Nintendo/ Creatures/ GAME FREAK”.

-You can probably spot a few more eros on the fake card.
+You can probably spot a few more errors on the fake card.
 The authentic Lapras V is an etched card.
 Etching is a texture that you can feel with your thumb or finger.
 The fake does not have any etching.

 Fakes with etching